pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

   # Delete your local cluster:
   minikube delete

-  # How to deploy an application to minikube using kubectl:
+  # How to deploy an application to minikube using kubectl, using an image, and expose it:
   kubectl create deployment hello-minikube1 --image=k8s.gcr.io/echoserver:1.4
   kubectl expose deployment hello-minikube1 --type=LoadBalancer --port=8080